calubrecht/CrimsonSkies/README.md

   - 66.244.102.112 port 4000

 This isn't advertised with Mud Connector or anywhere else, just here for anyone interested while I work on it.
 The first things
-I will be working on is cleaning up formatting, removing some small stuff I didn't think fit a RP mud (like the Jukebox) and then I'll focus on new classes, reclasses, spells and skills.
-I will be altering the underpinnings before making many area additions (for instance, getting down to one game loop by removing the mac/msdos one).
+I will be working on is cleaning up formatting, removing some small stuff I didn't think fit an RP mud (like the Jukebox) and then I'll focus on new classes, reclasses, reclass reclasses, spells and skills.
+I will be altering the underpinnings before making many area additions.
+I will be removing legacy OS support and focus on the above.

 ## Project Goals:

   - To provide a ROM code base that includes creative additions that keep the same feel of what made ROM great.
+  - To document the old functions with descriptions and hopefully well document new functions.
+   - Remove legacy OS support and support the major OS's of today (Linux via Ubuntu/Raspbian/Debian, Windows via Windows 7/8/8.1 and likely 2008R2 Server+ and possibly OSX though my OSX test laptop is pretty old and I'm not getting a new one for cost reasons).
   - To provide modern tools and hooks into ROM to allow it to integrate with services not imagined in the early 90's.
 One feature will be a client based area build that will allow for dragging and dropping over rooms on a map (I had originally completed a program that did this back in 2000 and I will start from that concept).
-  - To document the old functions with descriptions and hopefully well document new functions.
   - I may use this as a base to port the code to a modern language like C# that will run on both Linux (through Mono) and Windows and implement an easy to use modern database.
   - I will be using both Nano on the Linux side and Visual Studio on the Windows side to